Noah-Huppert/ensure-access/README.md

 - [Usage](#usage)

 # Overview
-Makes sure that files have a minimum level of access.
+Makes sure that files and directories have the required permissions.

 # Usage
 ```
-ensure-access -p PATH -m MIN_MODE
+ensure-access -path PATH -mode MODE_OCTALS
 ```

-The `-p PATH` argument can be specified more than once.
+The `-path PATH` argument can be specified more than once.

+Run `ensure-access -h` for more information.